ssokolow/rar-test-files/README.md

 If you have purchased a RAR/WinRAR license, you can easily run your own builds.

-With two exceptions, all test files are generated as should-be-reproducible builds using the `Makefile` in this repository.
+With one exception, all test files are generated as should-be-reproducible builds using the `Makefile` in this repository.

-1. The WinRAR 3.x self-extractors are currently just copied from `prebuilt`.
-2. The RAR3 files with authenticity verification currently change with each build... probably because the wall clock time is getting incorporated into the signature generation either directly or to seed a pseudo-random number generator.
+That exception is that the RAR3 files with authenticity verification currently change with each build... probably because the wall clock time is getting incorporated into the signature generation either directly or to seed a pseudo-random number generator.

 To rebuild the test files: